Family-friendly city ice skating rinks and trails

 The Bentway

-Don’t miss skating the über-cool 250-metre skate trail that snakes underneath the downtown Gardner Expressway.
+Don’t miss skating the über-cool 250-metre skate trail that loops underneath the downtown Gardner Expressway.
+Gather at the outdoor warming station and purchase snacks and drinks from the state-of-the-art bar.

 Location: 250 Fort York Boulevard, Toronto